 What could I do on a fieldwork apprenticeship?

-To get an idea about the sort of research projects that previous Field Apprentices have participated in, follow the link below to meet the Apprentices.
+To get an idea about the sort of research projects that previous Field Apprentices have participated in, take a look at what previous Apprentices have done.